Buffalo shooting leaves neighborhood without a grocery store - NewsBreak

 They're also grappling with being targeted in a place that has been so vital to the community.
 Before Tops opened on the East Side in 2003, residents had to travel to other communities to buy nutritious food or settle for snacks and higher-priced staples like milk and eggs from corner stores and gas stations.

-The fact that there are no other options lays bare the racial and economic divide that existed in Buffalo long before the shooting.
+The fact that there are no other options lays bare the racial and economic divide that existed in Buffalo long before the shooting, residents say.

-“People talked about the demographics, the income levels, the crime and other factors,” Buffalo Mayor Byron Brown said.
-“I felt that the money here was as green as the money anywhere, that there was a lot of money to be spent in this community and there were needs to be served.”

-Wingo said it was no accident that the gunman chose the store to carry out the shooting.

-“Knowing the density of African Americans on this side of the city and going to that Tops knowing that this side of the city is a food desert was intentional, it was deliberate, and it was evil,” Wingo said.
-“And we know that because he did reconnaissance the day before to ensure that there were Black folks there.”

-Tops said Wednesday its store remains under active police investigation.
-Once that’s done, “we will have a team assess next steps with the intention of rebuilding and repairing the store for the community in as short a period of time as possible,” it said.
+“It’s unconscionable to think that Tops is the only supermarket in that neighborhood, in my neighborhood,” said retired Buffalo educator Theresa Harris-Tigg, who knew two of those killed.

-In the meantime, Tops and others are working to make sure residents don’t go without.
+While Tops is temporarily closed during the investigation, the community is working to make sure residents don’t go without.

 A makeshift food bank was set up not far from the supermarket.
 The Buffalo Community Fridge received enough monetary donations that it will distribute some funds to other local organizations.
 Tops also arranged for a bus to shuttle East Side residents to and from another of its Buffalo locations.